-Charter hire rates for dry bulk carriers have decreased, which may adversely affect our earnings.
+Charter hire rates for dry bulk carriers may decrease in the future, which may adversely affect our earnings.

 The dry bulk shipping industry is cyclical with attendant volatility in charter hire rates and profitability.
-For example, the degree of charter hire rate volatility among different types of dry bulk carriers has varied widely.
-After reaching historical highs in mid-2008, charter hire rates for Panamax and Capesize dry bulk carriers have reached near historically low levels.
+The degree of charter hire rate volatility among different types of dry bulk carriers has varied widely, and charter hire rates for Panamax and Capesize dry bulk carriers have reached near historically low levels.
 Because we charter some of our vessels pursuant to short-term time charters, we are exposed to changes in spot market and short-term charter rates for dry bulk carriers and such changes may affect our earnings and the value of our dry bulk carriers at any given time.
 We cannot assure you that we will be able to successfully charter our vessels in the future or renew existing charters at rates sufficient to allow us to meet our obligations or pay any dividends in the future.
+Fluctuations in charter rates result from changes in the supply and demand for vessel capacity and changes in the supply and demand for the major commodities carried by water internationally.
 Because the factors affecting the supply and demand for vessels are outside of our control and are unpredictable, the nature, timing, direction and degree of changes in industry conditions are also unpredictable.